-Changing epidemiology and dynamics of hepatitis A-C viruses in Yemen is alarming and detailed study must be conducted to understand the actual disease burden caused by these viruses.
+Alteration the epidemiology and dynamics of hepatitis A-C viruses in Yemen is alarming and comprehensive study must be conducted to understand the real disease problem produced by these viruses.
 This study, which was conducted on hospitals, noted the high prevalence of hepatitis A virus and hepatitis B virus in the Yemeni population with hepatic jaundice and elevated liver enzymes.
-The study found HAV is a major causative agent for hepatic Jaundice followed by HBV and HCV, indicating that group of hepatitis virus to cause a serious health problem in Yemen with a large population (about 30 millions).
-More accurate information on the overall prevalence of these viral infections may done by detailed studies, including well-designed systematic surveillance with random selection of people.
+The study found HAV is a major causative agent for hepatic Jaundice followed by HBV and HCV, indicating that group of hepatitis virus to produce a critical health problem in Yemen with a large population (about 30 millions).
+More accurate data on the on the whole prevalence of these viral infections may done by comprehensive studies, comprising well-designed systematic surveillance with random selection of people.
 We believe that an urgent standard public health approach should be followed in implementation such as provision of clean water, appropriate disposal of wastewater and improved hygiene of persons through health education and application of the HAV vaccine that may help control HAV infection in the future.
-Also, mass vaccination of hepatitis B virus should be started which should reach all rural and urban areas in Yemen to prevent future infection with hepatitis B virus because vaccination against hepatitis B virus has not been achieved by the Yemeni government as expected.
+Also, mass vaccination of hepatitis B virus should be started which should reach all rural and urban areas in Yemen to prevent future infection with hepatitis B virus because vaccination against hepatitis B virus has not been achieved by the

+Yemeni government as expected.
 This may be unaware of this vaccine or the financial district due to the high cost of the vaccine.
-In addition, regular quality control of the kit used in the blood bank will help prevent transfusion of hepatitis B and HCV-infected blood to the recipient.
+As well, standard quality control of the kit utilized in the blood bank will improve prevent transfusion of hepatitis B and HCV-infected blood to the recipient.
 Since the hepatitis C vaccine is not available, raising awareness of the handling of blood and its derivatives may help reduce the spread of hepatitis C infection in Yemen